 Kinetic Decay-Chain Test Case

 The analytical solution of Wexler (1992) in combination with the methodology for multi-species transport of Sun et al. (1999) is used to verify the calculation of simple kinetic reactions in PhreeqcRM and its implementation as the reaction engine for FEFLOW and PHAST.
-Results from the FEFLOW plugin are presented here.
+Results from PHAST and FEFLOW are nearly identical, and the FEFLOW plugin results are presented here.
 The example is adapted from Example 2 of the PHAST manual (Parkhurst et al., 2004) and simulates a decay chain of four artificial species (C1-C4) according to the first order rate expressions